Tuesday, June 19, 2012

 06/15/12: Details Still Remain Unclear

-Authorities have not yet described the circumstances of the attack or how the baby boy was being supervised at the time.
-It is also unclear if the boy's mother or her roommate owned the three male pit bulls.
+Authorities have not yet released the circumstances of the attack or how the baby boy was being supervised at the time.
+It is also unclear if the boy's mother or her roommate is the owner of the three pit bulls.
 A woman who works with a nonprofit that helps struggling women knows the mother and her son, baby Tyzhel.
-According to the caseworker, the mother has had "nothing but hard times, and here she is trying to redo her life and something like this happens."
+Anika Grothe, a case manager, said the mother has had "nothing but hard times, and here she is trying to redo her life and something like this happens."

-A separate article by 10News.com reports that the same social agency is working with the Lemon Grove branch of U.S. Bank to set up a fund to help with funeral expenses and provide counseling for the woman.
+A separate article by 10News.com reports that the same social agency is working with the Lemon Grove branch of U.S. Bank to set up a fund to help with funeral expenses and provide counseling for the mother.
 The agency also told 10News that it was "just one of the dogs that attacked the boy in his crib."
 Currently, all three male pit bulls are being held at Chula Vista Animal Care Facility.
-Sheriff's homicide officials continue to investigate; criminal charges may be pending.
+Sheriff's homicide officials continue to investigate the case; criminal charges may be pending.

 06/15/12: Infant Killed by Pet Pit Bull(s)